Local 4 sports top performances of the week

 We had some outstanding local athletes make this weeks Local 4 sports top performances of the week.

-Our first local 4 sports top performer of the week is Moline’s junior running back Riley Fuller, who had three rushing touchdowns and 105 yards in Moline’s dominating win over UT on Friday night 41-0.
+Our first local 4 sports top performer of the week is United Township’s running back Loren Arrington, who had three rushing touchdowns and 158 yards in UT’s dominating win over Alleman on Friday night 48-7.

-Our next top performer is Pleasant Valley’s junior quarterback Caden McDermott, who accounted for 127 yards and two touchdowns in a close victory over Bettendorf to help lead the Spartans to a one point win 14-13.
+Our next top performer is Annawan-Wethersfield’s running back Darius Dickerson, who ran for 198 yards and two touchdowns in the Titans 46-6 win over Stark County on Saturday.